Child marriage

-The incidence of child marriage has been falling in most parts of the world.
-2018 data from UNICEF showed that about 21 percent of young women worldwide (aged from 20 to 24) were married as children, a 25 percent decrease from 10 years ago.
-The countries with the highest observed rates of child marriages (below the age of 18) were Niger, Chad, Mali, Bangladesh, Guinea, the Central African Republic, Mozambique, and Nepal, all of which had rates above 50%.
-Niger, Chad, Bangladesh, Mali, and Ethiopia were the countries with child marriage rates greater than 20% below the age of 15, according to multiple 2003–2009 surveys.
-Each year, an estimated 12 million girls globally become married under the age of 18.
+Child marriage has been decreasing in prevalence in most of the world.
+UNICEF data from 2018 showed that about 21% of young women worldwide (aged 20 to 24) were married as children.
+This shows a 25% decrease from 10 years prior.
+The countries with the highest known rates of child marriages were Niger, Chad, Mali, Bangladesh, Guinea, the Central African Republic, Mozambique and Nepal, all of which had rates above 50% between 1998 and 2007.
+According to studies conducted between 2003 and 2009, the marriage rate of girls under 15 years old was greater than 20% in Niger, Chad, Bangladesh, Mali, and Ethiopia.
+In the US from 2000 to 2015, there were more than 200 thousand marriages of minors.
+Each year, an estimated 12 million girls globally are married under the age of 18.

-In 2021, 13.3 million babies, or about 10 percent of the total worldwide, were born to mothers under 20 years old.

 History

-Before the industrial revolution, women around the world, particularly in India, China, and Eastern Europe, often married at an early age—usually soon after reaching puberty.

-These practices carried well into the 19th century in societies with largely rural populations.
+Prior to the Industrial Revolution, women around the world were often married at an early age, usually soon after reaching puberty.
+These practices carried over well into the 19th century in societies with largely rural populations.
 Men tended to marry later in societies where a married couple was expected to establish a household of their own.
-That usually meant that men remained unmarried until they accumulated sufficient wealth to support a new home, and were married in their mature age to adolescent girls.
+This encouraged men to remain unmarried until they accumulated sufficient wealth to support a new home and marry adolescent girls.

-In ancient and medieval societies, it was common for girls to be betrothed at or even before the age of puberty.
-According to Mordechai A. Friedman, "arranging and contracting the marriage of a young girl were the undisputed prerogatives of her father in ancient Israel."
-Most girls were married before the age of 15, often at the start of their puberty.
-In the Middle Ages, the age at marriage seems to have been around puberty throughout the Jewish world.
+In many ancient and medieval societies, it was common for girls to be betrothed at or even before the age of puberty.
+According to Mordechai A. Friedman, "arranging and contracting the marriage of a young girl were the undisputed prerogatives of her father in Ancient Israel."
+Most girls were married before the age of 15, often at the start of puberty.
+It has been claimed that in the Middle Ages, marriage took place around puberty throughout the Jewish world.

-Ruth Lamdan writes: "The numerous references to child marriage in the 16th-century Responsa literature and other sources, shows that child marriage was so common, it was virtually the norm.
-In this context, it is important to remember that in halakha, the term "minor" refers to a girl under twelve years and a day.
-A girl aged twelve and a half was already considered an adult in all respects."
+Ruth Lamdan writes, "The numerous references to child marriage in the 16th-century Responsa literature and other sources shows that child marriage was so common, it was virtually the norm.
+In this context, it is important to remember that in halakha, the term "minor" refers to a girl under twelve years and a day old.
+A girl aged twelve and a half was considered an adult in all respects."

 In Ancient Greece, early marriage and teenage motherhood for girls existed.
-Boys were expected to marry in their teens, as well.
-In the Roman Empire, girls were married from age of 12 and boys from age 14.
+Boys were also expected to marry in their teens.
+In the Roman Empire, girls were married at the age of 12 and boys from the age of 14.
 In the Middle Ages, under English civil laws derived from Roman laws, marriages before the age of 16 existed.
 In Imperial China, child marriage was the norm.